Whimsy Stick

 3

-Chase in short bursts — 20 to 40 seconds
+Chase in short bursts, 20 to 40 seconds

 Fast, low, and with lots of direction changes.
 No jumping.
 Keep the lure on the ground throughout to protect joints and engage the correct motor pattern.
+Side-to-side sweeps and figure-eight patterns work better than circles for Border Collies because the direction changes re-engage the stalk drive at each crossover.

 4